From mingling gacha, isekai, and TG.

 “Am I really Isadore?”

 Her memories were as clear as could be, but I knew the manner of how I came to be into this world.
 How my consciousness originated from another world known as Earth, where I lived my life.
-And as I was doing that, another Isadore must have been living her life here.
+And as I was doing that, another Isadore must have been living her life.
 What became of that other life I had abandoned?
 What became of the other Isadore?
 Was I a mere imposter?
-Were my feeling sincere and genuine?
-I thought, therefore I was, yet did that sentiment apply when your mind had been altered, as mine certainly was?
-I asked and I asked, but I could do nothing to answer these questions.
+Were my feelings sincere and genuine?
+They felt real, they felt pure, but I knew their origins were from something or someone who altered my mind.
+I asked and asked, but I could do nothing to answer these questions.
 Instead, I found myself making a retort to them, questioning why any of this mattered next to what I was feeling.
 Happiness.
 I was happy with where I was, with my status, with those around me, and with my body.

-Mayhaps my very existence was an unnatural one, and I was truly an imposter… but that did not change my feelings, the sensations that reverberated through my mind, and the feelings that fluttered amongst my heart.
-In the event that a disturbance were to be discovered, or that another Isadore appeared before me, it would be appropriate to engage in these quandaries further.
-But for now, I knew what I wanted, I had an identity I associated with and loved dearly, and I had people all around me whom I loved far more than anyone else I could recollect from my life in another world.
-I locked my fingers with Zyrus’s as I became tired from such mental deliberations, and quickly found myself drifting off to sleep.
+Maybe my very existence was an unnatural one, and I was truly an imposter… but that did not change my feelings, the sensations that reverberated through my mind, and the feelings that fluttered amongst my heart.
+In the event that a disturbance was to be discovered, or that another Isadore appeared before me, it would be appropriate to engage in these quandaries further.
+But for now, I knew what I wanted.
+I had an identity I associated with and loved dearly, and I had people all around me whom I loved far more than anyone else I could recollect from my life in another world.
+I locked my fingers with Zyrus’s as I became tired from such mental deliberations and soon found myself drifting off to sleep.
 As I drifted into unconsciousness, my thoughts were those of hope of the bliss that awaits me the next day, and the day after that, and every day that remained in my life.
 The life of a hero.
 The life of a loving woman.
-The life of Isadore Ivalliance.
+The life of Isadore Ivalliance

-Originally I planned on this story being more extensive, long winded, and generally cruel, emphasizing how mind numbing and malicious gahca games could be.
-But as I was writing it, fleshing out the character of Isadore, drawing loads of inspiration from the Dragalia Lost character Mym, and thinking about how to differentiate this story from my other works, I began gravitating towards a happier ending, and wound up making something that could be considered a straightforward hope filled TG story, if not for the shades of identity death and gradual acceptance.
-Which, honestly, is what I was going for, as once I reached the mirror scene I recalled the short interactive flash story, Free Will, by Ian Samson, and took my cues from that, building it into something that… I’m actually pretty happy with.
+I originally planned on this story being more extensive, long-winded, and generally cruel, emphasizing how mind-numbing and malicious gacha games could be.
+But as I was writing it, fleshing out the character of Isadore, drawing loads of inspiration from the character Mym from Dragalia Lost, and thinking about how to differentiate this story from my other works, I began gravitating towards a happier ending and wound up making something that could be considered a straightforward hope-filled TSF story, if not for the shades of identity death and gradual acceptance.
+It took me a while to find out what the flavor of this story, but once I reached the mirror scene, I recalled the short interactive flash story, Free Will, by Ian Samson, and took my cues from that building it into something that, while different from my past work, was refreshing to write.